 FoodStream is an Australian company which, working with Gordon Young of FiE and extrusion specialist Dennis Forte, has been presenting extrusion training in countries including Australia, Thailand, and New Zealand for almost 20 years.
 This course was first presented in Norway in 2015, with excellent feedback from participants.
-This year, for the first time, a program in Food and Feed Drying Technology is also being offered on 12 & 13 May.
+A program in Food and Feed Drying Technology is also being offered on 12 & 13 June.

 We appreciate support/sponsorship from companies involved in providing equipment and services relevant to extrusion or aquafeed.
-For further information download Norway Sponsorship Information.
-(Or zipped folder with Sponsorship Information for Norway, Thailand, and Australia.)
+Contact us for information

 This 3-day course covers the principles of extrusion, the design of extrusion processes, and the formulation of extruded aquafeeds.
 Principles learned will be demonstrated using the extruder in the Centre for Feed Technology pilot plant.

 The program provides a good background in general extrusion technology, but is specifically directed at aquafeed extrusion.
 The course applies to both single and twin screw extrusion technology.